To talk to a lawyer about your specific circumstances, questions, and needs, call 844-868-2812 or contact us through our secure online form.

 On April 24, 2026, a judge in Wyoming temporarily blocked the law banning abortions after about 6 weeks while a case makes it way through court.
 This means healthcare providers in Wyoming are currently allowed to perform abortions up until about 24 weeks.

-As of May 4, 2026, all medication abortion pills are currently available by telehealth and mail.
-The Supreme Court of the United States has temporarily stopped the May 1, 2026 decision by a federal appeals court that temporarily prevented healthcare providers in all 50 states from prescribing and mailing mifepristone via telehealth.
-This means that all medication abortion pills will continue to be available by telehealth in Wyoming until at least 5pm ET on May 11, 2026.
+As of May 14, 2026, all medication abortion pills are currently available by telehealth and mail.
+The Supreme Court of the United States has blocked the May 1, 2026 decision by a federal appeals court that temporarily prevented healthcare providers in all 50 states from prescribing and mailing mifepristone via telehealth.
+This means that all medication abortion pills will continue to be available by telehealth in Wyoming until the appeal is over.

 Restricted